heyjva/support/content/src/green/troubleshooting/resetting-the-device.md

   labels: green, troubleshooting
 ---

 Perform this procedure if you have Home Assistant 13.1 or later and you want to do a factory reset.
 If you have a new device, you likely have an older version of Home Assistant Operating System (older than 13.1).
-In this case, [Reset the device using an SD card](/guides/reset_with_sd_card/)
+In this case, [reset the device using an SD card](/guides/reset_with_sd_card/)

 ## Prerequisites